AnushaAshokReddy/trial.github.io/index.md

 If you have implemented a custom module or algorithm and want to integrate it to LearningAPI, then you can do the following,

-- Contact us - implement a page for this
+- Contact us - implement a page for this - To do
 - Implement your algorithm or/and module
 - Create the pull request
 - Create an issue in the Repository